What Is Spinal Stenosis?

 - Herniated Discs: Spinal stenosis can also be caused by ruptured or herniated intervertebral discs and are common spinal stenosis causes.
 These are the soft cushions between your vertebrae that serve as shock absorbers.
 As the body ages, these discs dry out.
 If the outer rim cracks or tears, some of the soft gel-like material from the inside can leak out, causing spinal stenosis by pressing on the spinal cord and nerves inside the spinal canal.

-- Stiff and Thickened Ligaments: Ligaments are tough fibers that help add stability to the spine by binding the vertebrae together.
+- Stiff and Thickened Ligaments: Ligaments are tough fibers that help stabilize the spine by binding the vertebrae together.
 Over time, these ligaments get hard and thicken.
 As this happens, they can sometimes bulge and decrease the amount of space in the spinal canal, leading to spinal stenosis.

-- Tumors: Abnormal tissues or masses sometimes grow inside the membranes of the spinal cord, or in the space between the spinal cord and the vertebrae, taking up room in the spinal canal.
+- Tumors: Abnormal tissues or masses sometimes grow inside the spinal cord membranes or in the space between the spinal cord and the vertebrae, taking up room in the spinal canal.
 This causes spinal stenosis.

-- Injuries or Trauma: Falls, motor vehicle accidents or other injuries and trauma can cause serious dislocations or fractures of one or more backbones.
+- Injuries or Trauma: Falls, motor vehicle accidents, or other injuries and trauma can cause severe dislocations or fractures of one or more backbones.
 These fractures or dislocations can be one of the common spinal stenosis caused by damaging the spinal canal.
 Sometimes surgery on the spine can cause swelling in tissues near the spinal canal that compress the spinal nerves and the spinal cord.

-- Malignancy or cancer is abnormal growth of the spinal cord or within the membranes covering the cord and the vertebrae.
-It’s one of the rare spinal stenosis causes
+- Malignancy or cancer is an abnormal growth of the spinal cord or within the membranes covering the cord and the vertebrae.
+It is one of the rare spinal stenosis causes.

 - Spinal ligament changes such as inflammation and scarring can result in thickened ligaments.
 These thickened ligaments can impinge the spinal canal over time.

-- Spinal cord abscess is a collection of pus from an infection.
-This swollen area can cause permanent damage to the spinal cord
+- A spinal cord abscess is a collection of pus from an infection.
+This swollen area can cause permanent damage to the spinal cord.

 - Spondylolisthesis is a condition when a vertebra slides forward on the vertebra below it, commonly seen in the lumbar spine.

-The main risk factor for spinal stenosis is the age over 50 years.
+The main factor that increases spinal stenosis risks is the age over 50 years.
 Other predisposing factors are the following:

 - Genetically abnormal narrowing of the spinal canal